aplbrain/neuvue-app/neuvue_project/workspace/static/getting_started.md

 ### External Neuroglancer

-When a Neuroglancer link is copied from the app, they use our externally hosted Neuroglancer instance, neuroglancer.neuvue.io.
+When a Neuroglancer link is copied from the app, it will use our externally hosted Neuroglancer instance, neuroglancer.neuvue.io.
 This is an identical Neuroglancer instance as the one used in NeuVue and requires no tasks or independent queue to use.
 Therefore, links from this neuroglancer instance can be freely distributed and shared.

 ## FAQ
 ### What Browser/OS should I use?